 Herbert Meier (shown in the photo above, not related) created Dengel Associates and passed away in January 2013.

-René Meyer, president of Long Island Indicator Service until 2014, was instrumental in designing the spare parts lists for the Alina indicators.
+René Meyer, president of Long Island Indicator Service until 2014, was instrumental in designing the spare parts lists for the Alina and Compac indicators.